VCL3D/3D60/index.md

 _TODO_

 ## Contact
-Please direct any questions related to the code, models and dataset to [nzioulis@iti.gr](mailto:nzioulis@iti.gr) or post a [GitHub issue](https://github.com/VCL3D/3D60/issues).
+Please direct any questions related to the dataset and tools to [nzioulis@iti.gr](mailto:nzioulis@iti.gr) or post a [GitHub issue](https://github.com/VCL3D/3D60/issues).

 # Acknowledgements